20 Mar When Should I Take My CBD Edibles?

-When a CBD edible is consumed, it is digested, and the CBD in the edible is metabolized by the liver before entering the bloodstream, being carried throughout the body to interact with the endocannabinoid system.
+When a CBD edible is consumed, the CBD in the edible is metabolized by the liver before entering the bloodstream, which carries the natural compound throughout the body to interact with the endocannabinoid system.

 There are a number of reasons to take a daily serving of CBD from hemp oil products, but the most prominent among them is that a CBD oil supplement helps augment the body’s naturally occurring endocannabinoids, increasing the body’s ability to promote balance within its systems.

 Although our customers often report noticing effects as early as their first serving of CBD hemp oil, CBD, like all cannabinoids, can build up in the body and cause an increase in cannabinoid receptors, making the endocannabinoid system more active and more sensitive to stimulation by cannabinoids.